soulemanou-software/awesome-book/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: Capstone for Tech company (FASTDEVZ)
+# Project Name: Awesome book project in js

 > Description the project.
 >This project shows all my abilities as a software developer  and also as a frontEnd developer and this is my first capstone project,about a tech company called fastdevz.